AdobeDocs/campaign.en/help/v8/send/personalization-blocks.md

 >[!IMPORTANT]
 >
->If a custom personalization block references an external URL (for example, an externally-hosted image), that URL must be added to the instance's approved URL allow list, or the corresponding resource will not be loaded.
+>Release 8.9.3 includes an update to the external URL allow list.
+If a custom personalization block references an external URL (for example, an externally-hosted image), make sure that domain is added to your instance's approved allow list so that the resource continues to load without interruption.
 As a Campaign Administrator, use the Control Panel to add and manage allow-listed URLs.
 See [Add URL permissions](https://experienceleague.adobe.com/en/docs/control-panel/using/instances-settings/url-permissions){target="_blank"} for steps.

 You can define new personalized content blocks to be inserted from the personalization icon.